-The Audit Committee has four members elected by the Board of Directors from among its members.
+The Audit Committee has five members elected by the Board of Directors from among its members.
 One member is designated as chair and one member is an employee representative.

-The Audit Committee assists the Board with the oversight of: a) the external auditors, b) the internal audit function, c) the procedure for handling complaints reported through the Compliance Hotline (whistleblowing), d) financial, social and environmental reporting, e) business ethics compliance, f) information security, g) insurance coverage and h) special theme reviews and other tasks on an ad hoc basis, as specifically decided by the Board.
+The Audit Committee assists the Board with the oversight of: a) the external auditors, b) the internal audit function, c) the procedure for handling complaints reported through the Compliance Hotline (whistleblowing), d) financial, social and environmental reporting, e) business ethics compliance, f) information security, g) insurance coverage, and h) special theme reviews and other tasks on an ad hoc basis, as specifically decided by the Board.

-The Board of Directors has in March 2018 elected the following members to the Audit Committee:
+The Board of Directors has in March 2019 elected the following members to the Audit Committee:

-- Liz Hewitt (re-elected, member since 2012 and chair since 2015; independent; financial expert) - Andreas Fibig (elected, member since 2018, independent) - Sylvie Grégoire (re-elected, member since 2015; independent) - Stig Strøbæk (re-elected, member since 2013, employee representative; not independent)
+- Liz Hewitt (re-elected, member since 2012 and chair since 2015; independent; financial expert) - Laurence Debroux (elected, member since 2019, independent; financial expert) - Andreas Fibig (re-elected, member since 2018, independent) - Sylvie Grégoire (re-elected, member since 2015; independent) - Stig Strøbæk (re-elected, member since 2013, employee representative; not independent)

-Under Danish law, three members qualify as independent as defined in the Danish Corporate Governance Recommendations, including the chair, and one member, who is an employee representative, qualifies as non-independent.
-According to the Danish Corporate Governance Recommendations a majority of the members of a board committee shall qualify as independent.
+Under Danish law, four members qualify as independent as defined in the Danish Corporate Governance Recommendations, including the chair, and one member, who is an employee representative, qualifies as non-independent.
+According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
 Hence, the composition of the Audit Committee adheres to the Danish Corporate Governance Recommendations.
-In addition, one member has competences in accounting and auditing and the members of the Audit Committee collectively have competences relevant to the healthcare industry as required by the Danish Act on Approved Auditors and Audit Firms.
+In addition, two members, including the chair, have competences in accounting and auditing and the members of the Audit Committee collectively have competences relevant to the healthcare industry as required by the Danish Act on Approved Auditors and Audit Firms.

-Pursuant to the US Securities Exchange Act three members qualify as independent while one member, the employee representative, relies on an exemption to the independence requirements.
-In addition, one member, the chair, has been designated as financial expert as defined by the US Securities and Exchange Commission (SEC).
+Pursuant to the US Securities Exchange Act four members qualify as independent while one member, the employee representative, relies on an exemption to the independence requirements.
+In addition, two members, including the chair, have been designated as financial experts as defined by the US Securities and Exchange Commission (SEC).

-In 2018, the Audit Committee conducted five meetings.
-All Audit Committee members attended all committee meetings within the member's term in 2018, except one member who was excused from two meetings within the member's term in 2018.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview.
+In 2019, the Audit Committee conducted four meetings.
+All Audit Committee members attended all committee meetings within the member's term in 2019, except one member who was excused from two meetings within the member's term in 2019.
+Please refer to the Annual Report on p.
+39 for a detailed attendance overview.

-Audit Committee Report for 2018
+Audit Committee Report for 2019